 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The Slashdot Effect (also known as slashdotting) refers to the massive increase in a website’s traffic and subsequent downtime as a result of referral from a high-profile website with a larger audience.
-The term usually signifies negative consequences experienced by the receiving end, such as significant delay in loading time or even temporary outage insufficient data bandwidth.
-However, the scope of its usage was eventually extended to describe any effect from being listed on a popular site, similar to the definition of the generic term “flash crowd.”
+The Slashdot Effect (also known as slashdotting) refers to any sudden and massive increase in website traffic as a result of referral from a high-profile website with a larger audience.
+The term usually signifies negative consequences experienced by the receiving end, such as significant delay in loading time or even temporary outage due to insufficient data bandwidth.

 The name stems from the popular tech news site Slashdot, where featured links would often become unavailable as a result of its readers suddenly flooding into an unsuspecting website with smaller bandwidth capacity.
 The site that became inaccessible as a result of referral traffick from Slashdot is said to have been “Slashdotted” or “/.”